Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Additionally, we saw a good performance in our next-generation data center switching platforms as customers continue to shift to 10 gig, 40 gig and 100 gig architectures and embrace multi-cloud adoption.
 We continue to advance our intent-based networking for data center and private cloud environments with the latest software release of ACI.
 Over 4,000 ACI customers are benefiting from increased business agility with network automation, simplified management and improved security.
 Going forward, we see a tremendous opportunity to benefit from a shift in customer demand from stand-alone products to integrated platforms with our intent-based infrastructure portfolio providing unmatched benefits.

 Now turning to applications.
 Applications are absolutely central to every digital business strategy.
 To maximize their effectiveness, companies require a highly-secure network that closely monitors applications and workload performance across a complex multi-cloud environment.
-Our acquisition of AppDynamics is core to our capability of providing end-to-end analytics from the network to the data center to the application.
+Our acquisition of AppDynamics is core to our capability of providing end-to-end analytics, from the network to the data center to the application.

 Within our Applications business, we are enabling new capabilities based on advanced AI and machine learning across our portfolio.
 An example of this is our acquisition of Perspica, providing deep machine learning driven analytics to further extend AppDynamics' leading capabilities in application intelligence.
 Additionally, we announced our latest innovation on the Cisco Spark platform, Spark Assistant, which is the world's first enterprise-ready, AI-powered voice assistant to further enhance our customers' meeting experience.

 Our intended acquisition of BroadSoft will enhance our subscription and cloud-based business.
-BroadSoft has 19 million subscribers in the growing cloud voice and contact center space and will enable Cisco to offer an even broader portfolio of Collaboration solutions to our customers, on-premise and in the cloud.
+BroadSoft has 19 million subscribers in the growing cloud voice and contact center space and will enable Cisco to offer an even broader portfolio of collaboration solutions to our customers, on-premise and in the cloud.
 We expect this acquisition to accelerate the pace of innovation in our Collaboration business and we see many opportunities to extend the reach of the BroadSoft portfolio.

 Moving to Security.
 With an expanding threat landscape, cybersecurity is the number one priority for businesses worldwide and is at the heart of every company's digital strategy.
 In a multi-cloud world, as our customers' environments become increasingly distributed, security requirements only increase.
 At Cisco, security continues to be a strategic imperative and fundamental to everything we do.
 As customers adopt and advance intent-based networking, our end-to-end security is the foundation to keep our customers protected from advanced threats.

 This architecture, combined with the best-of-breed portfolio across the network, endpoint and cloud, enables our customers to reduce the time to detection, as well as complexity and cost.
 As a result, we believe Cisco is delivering the most effective and comprehensive security solutions in the market.
-This differentiated strategy drove the 8% revenue growth in our Security portfolio, and we also saw continued momentum in our Security deferred revenue with 42% growth.
+This differentiated strategy drove the 8% revenue growth in our Security portfolio, and we also saw continued momentum in our Security deferred revenue, with 42% growth.

 To summarize, we delivered a solid quarter as we continue to execute well against our strategic priorities.
 I firmly believe that Cisco is well positioned to capture long-term growth opportunities ahead.
-We remain focused on providing our customers with a most innovative portfolio of offerings in the industry, powered by intent-based capabilities and delivered through a range of consumption models providing more flexibility than ever before.
+We remain focused on providing our customers with the most innovative portfolio of offerings in the industry, powered by intent-based capabilities and delivered through a range of consumption models providing more flexibility than ever before.

 Now I'll turn it over to Kelly to walk through more detail on our financials.